 The aim of ITT is for people to gain total travel independence, following positive safe travel practice with the assistance of an adult.

 - gain an understanding of safe practice, leading to a reduction of road accidents

 - have an enhanced quality of social life

 - have raised aspirations for job prospects.

-On completion of the programme, young people should be able to travel independently to local and more widespread landmarks, work experience, school/college and back home.
+On completion of the programme, participants should be able to travel independently to local and more widespread landmarks, work, day centres, work experience, school/college and back home.

 Who the programme is for

-The ITT programme and resources are provided free to schools and colleges in Nottinghamshire.
+The ITT programme and resources are provided free to schools, colleges and other providers in Nottinghamshire.
 It can fit into the curriculum in: